 Fortunately, the route between Athens and Thessaloniki is one of them.
 Despite the distance between the two cities, you can get from Athens to Thessaloniki in just under four hours.

-A new ¨fast train¨ service launched in spring 2019.
-Think of it as the Greek version of the Japanese shinkansen!
+A new ¨fast train¨ service was launched in the spring of 2019.
+Think of it as the Greek version of the Japanese shinkansen (bullet train)!

 From Thessaloniki to Athens, services depart at 06:27, 09:15, 12:15, 15:15 & 18:15.
 Additionally, the 600/601 train runs on a slower evening route.